From healthy to diseased: looking for the tipping point in cows

 Researcher Ingrid van Dixhoorn: “Today’s livestock farming systems are geared to the efficiency and optimization of production, whereas in our research the animal and health come first.”

 The interaction between pressure and resilience in animals came up two years ago in Van Dixhoorn’s pig research[CM1] .
 She compared two groups of pigs from birth.
 One of the groups lived in an enriched pen with plenty of space, a rooting bin, plenty of straw and sacking.
 The other group were in a more crowded but bare shed.
-Then both groups of pigs were infected with a virus and a bacterium.
-The result: the pigs in the enriched shed became just as ill as the other pigs, but fought off the virus faster.
-They also had less pus on their lungs and lower temperatures, signs of higher resilience.
+It turned out that the piglets in the enriched shed were able to fight off a virus more quickly after an infection.
+These pigs also had less pus in their lungs, and their fever did not last as long or reach such high temperatures.
+These are all signs of greater resilience.
 “The differences were really significant,” stresses Van Dixhoorn.

 Differences between pigs